 In this blog, Katie Good from Fragomen is helping you navigate through the EU Settlement Scheme.
-With impending changes looming, there is no better time for you to complete your application.

-The UK’s exit from the EU will mean that European nationals living in the UK will need to make an application to the UK Visas and Immigration (UKVI) to continue their residence in the UK.
+The UK’s exit from the EU means that European nationals living in the UK will need to make an application to the UK Visas and Immigration (UKVI) to continue their residence in the UK.
 The deadline to apply via the scheme is 30 June 2021 for those present in the UK before 31 December 2020.
 If the applicant is an Irish national, they are not required to apply as their rights will be protected by the Common Travel Area Agreement.

 In this blog, we hope to help applicants navigate the EU Settlement Scheme application process.

 European nationals with a biometric chip in their passport and non-European nationals who have a UK biometric residence card or permit will be able to use the app.
 The application has two stages; firstly, the applicant will need to verify their identity and secondly, they will then be required to complete a short online form.
 The process should take around 20 minutes for a straightforward application.

 The Home Office will check residence against tax and benefit records.
 If a tax or benefit record does not cover a person’s entire period of residence, the applicant may be asked to provide further evidence.
 The sort of evidence that the Home Office would accept would be annual bank statements, council tax bills or letters from their employer.
 A list of recommended documentation can be found here.

 The app is used to verify the applicant’s identity, so they do not need to send your passport to the Home Office.
 The app, “EU Exit: ID Document Check app’ can be downloaded on an Android 6.0 or above or an iPhone 7 or above.
 The device must be connect to 3G/4G or WiFi and applicants may need to complete a software update to install the app.